 4 things every homebuyer needs to know about this spring’s housing market

 Maybe you’re a renter who wants to start building something permanent (in the form of home equity that’s been growing at an astonishing rate).
 Or perhaps you already own a house and are ready to swap out your starter for your family’s forever place.

-Even with the economic changes of 2020, market factors show there’s no need to put your dreams on hold.
-In fact, the latest report from ShowingTime, a supplier of real estate showing management technology, found that winter homebuyers never hibernated.
+Even with last year’s economic changes, market factors show there’s no need to put your dreams on hold.
+In fact, reports from ShowingTime, a supplier of real estate showing management technology, found that winter homebuyers never hibernated.
 Springtime buyer activity has climbed even higher, showing an incredible 111.3-percent year-over-year traffic increase.

 In a market this hot, there are many advantages to buying now instead of later:

 1. Housing prices will keep going up.

-Based on CoreLogic’s latest U.S. Home Price Insights report, housing prices have appreciated 10 percent in the last 12 months alone.
+Based on CoreLogic’s latest U.S. Home Price Insights report, housing prices have appreciated over 11 percent in the last 12 months alone.
 And, the report projects that home prices will not drop but should continue to increase by more than 3 percent.

 Some housing experts say home prices may rise more than that — as much as a 5.7-percent increase.
 If you’re ready to buy a home, it may cost more to wait.

 Click here to connect with a local loan officer who knows the ins and outs of today’s market and can help you close fast.

 2. Mortgage rates are currently low.

 Mortgage rates have a direct impact on your monthly payment.
 That’s why waiting to purchase until later in the year is a gamble: Rates are inching upward, which causes your monthly housing cost to automatically increase.